yaodan-zhang/trading-system/README.md

 # Asset Database & Trading System Web App

-### Authors: Yaodan Zhang, Jiajun Lin, Alexandra Qi
+### Authors: Alexandra Qi, Yaodan Zhang, Jiajun Lin

 A database-driven trading system built as part of a collaborative course project.
 This application integrates a **MySQL relational database** with a **Python Flask web-based GUI**, enabling users to interact with trading data through efficient SQL queries.